toarnabtrainer/AEC_ML_Batch-2/README.md

 * In the project presentation, students should ensure strong internet, proper college uniform, no issues with microphone and camera.<br>
 * All group members should have proper contribution to project PPT presentation and code demonstration.<br>
 * Total project development information should remain available to all group members.<br>
-* Each group will get 15 to 20 minutes time maximum for their whole project presentation activities.<br>
+* Each group will get 15 to 20 minutes maximum for their whole project presentation activities.<br>
 * Project presentation PPT should have 15 to 16 slides with no program code.<br>
 * Project documentation should have 70+ pages including full coding and according to the project template as shared with.<br>
 * Each project should have 3 to 4 ML Model implementations and a comparative study of them in the respective project documentation.<br>
-* All groups should ensure their presence in the project presentation online meetings 30 minutes before to the scheduled slot allotted.<br>
+* All groups should ensure their presence in the project presentation online meetings 30 minutes before the scheduled slot allotted.<br>
-* Each group should try to appear for project presentation with proper preparations.<br>
+* Each group should try to appear for the project presentation with proper preparations.<br>
-* On the day of presentation, each group will share a Google Drive link (with any one can access sharable mode) with Project Presentation PPT, Project Documentation PDF and Project Complete Code (IPYNB File), All Dataset Files successfully uploaded.<br>
+* On the day of presentation, each group will share a Google Drive link (with anyone can access sharable mode) with Project Presentation PPT, Project Documentation PDF and Project Complete Code (IPYNB File), All Dataset Files successfully uploaded.<br>
 * Project Presentation Slots have been shared in Schedule-2 PNG file successfully uploaded on GitHub.<br>
-* Wish you all my best wishes for a successful project presentation.<br>
+* I wish you all my best wishes for a successful project presentation.<br>